EthereansOS/unifihub-deprecated/README.md

 ### Website: <a href="https://unifihub.com">https://unifihub.com</a>

-# Unified State Dollar
+# Unified Stable Dollar

 uSD is a stablecoin based on Uniswap Liquidity Pools Minted by the magic rainbow of Uniswap stablecoin pools, and backed by the power of the Unicorn, uSD is the most secure and resilient stablecoin on Ethereum - ever.
-The only way it could be destabilized is if the entire stablecoin industry crashed. | Etherscan Uniswap
+The only way it could be destabilized is if the entire stablecoin industry crashed.
 Independent from any off-chain issuer, it is fortified against every risk inherent to all other stablecoins, and free of the anxiety that pervades the industry.

 The protocol achieves this unprecedented feat by collateralizing other stablecoins.
 If any of them lose value or fail, it can simply rebalance itself to leverage the security of the others.
 And to account for excess due to fees earned by their pools, it can rebalance itself in another way.